fabri1983/eternity2_solver/README.md

 Running with Avian jvm
 ----------------------
-I'm trying to improve the execution of code using another free JVM implementation.
+I'm trying to improve the execution of code using a free JVM implementation.
 Currently I'm taking a look to Avian JVM, under a Windows environment.

 Visit page http://oss.readytalk.com/avian/ to know what Avian is all about.